 Types of rehabilitation

-You can be paid a rehabilitation allowance during participation in rehabilitation services arranged by Kela, an occupational health provider or your municipality or joint municipal authority.
+You can be paid a rehabilitation allowance during participation in rehabilitation services arranged by Kela, an occupational health provider or your wellbeing county.

-You can also get the rehabilitation allowance while you attend adaptation training, a rehabilitation course or family rehabilitation where the client is your family member.
+You can also get the rehabilitation allowance while you attend adaptation training, a rehabilitation course or family rehabilitation where the client is a person who is close to you.

 Kela can pay you the allowance for periods in which